What is tax relief?

 We explain this fully in our guide to landlord expenses and allowances.

 There have been significant changes to how buy-to-let mortgage interest tax relief works.
-In 2018-19 tax year, you can claim 50% of your mortgage tax relief.
-This is set to reduce to 25% in 2019-20.
+In the 2022-23 tax year, it is only possible to claim a tax credit.

 For more, see our guide: buy-to-let mortgage interest tax relief changes explained.